The techniques of field ecology; sampling strategies, design, procedures and equipment; an initiation to ecological research.

 - Research and design a study

-- Work in pairs to execute the study during a week-long field camp to the Catlins region of the South Island of New Zealand in February
+- Work in pairs to execute the study during a week-long field camp to the Catlins region of South Island, New Zealand in February

 - Analyse their data

 - Present the results in oral and written reports